Iceland

 • Scout for puffins, whales, and seals as you kayak pristine fjords

-• Speak to local fisherman about warming ocean temperatures
+• Speak to local fisherman about the climate’s effect on the ocean

 Itinerary